Getting Started Developing Apps

 |Amazon Fire TV Devices||Refers to all versions/models of Fire TV devices (box, pendant, stick, smart TV)|

-When you upload an APK into the Appstore, the names listed for Fire TV devices varies a bit:
+When you upload an APK into the Appstore, the names listed for Fire TV devices varies a bit.
+In the Device Support dialog box, the names often used the release year as an identifier.
+The following table shows which names correspond to which device.

 Amazon Fire TV Forums